brikis98/yevgeniy-brikman-homepage/_posts/2014-04-24-bitcoin-by-analogy.md

 has no chance of being faster than the rest of the network.
-In fact, most attackers will find it more profitable to use their computing resources to mine bitcoins legitimately instead of taking the risk of trying to add fraudulent blocks to the block chain.
+In fact, most attackers will find it more profitable to use their computing resources to mine bitcoins legitimately instead of taking the risk of trying to add fraudulent blocks to the blockchain.

 The odds of an attacker succeeding get even smaller as time goes on.
 For example, if you want to tamper with a transaction in block 51, you'll have to